Bunjin/eth-layer2App-tracker/README.md

 ## Installation

 clone this repo
-then `npm run compile` and in the package folder + metamask-extension use `npm link [...]` (see: https://github.com/MetaMask/metamask-extension/blob/develop/docs/developing-on-deps.md)
+then `npm run compile` and in the package folder + metamask-extension (layer2 branch) use `npm link [...]` (see: https://github.com/MetaMask/metamask-extension/blob/develop/docs/developing-on-deps.md)

 ## Specifications